Pruning Schefflera: How To Prune, Trim, Shape Umbrella Trees

 With its sibling, the dwarf umbrella plant (Schefflera arboricola), these perennial members of the Araliaceae family create a wonderful canopy of variegated glory.

-To keep your Schefflera looking its best, it’s important to prune it or give an occasional trimming.
+To keep your Schefflera looking its best, it’s important to prune it or do occasional trimmings.

 This is especially true when these rapid growers get a little too big, too leggy, too fast, or if they’re ill recently.